aws-samples/service-control-policy-examples/README.md

 A [Service control policy (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html), when attached to an AWS organization, organization unit or an account offers a central control over the maximum available permissions for all accounts in your organization, organization unit or an account.
 As an SCP can be applied at multiple levels in an AWS organization.
 You can take advantage of [policy inheritance](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_inheritance_auth.html).
 For in depth look at how to get more out of SCPs, visit [blog](https://aws.amazon.com/blogs/security/get-more-out-of-service-control-policies-in-a-multi-account-environment/).

 We recommend that you organize accounts using [OUs based on function](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-ous.html#group-similar-accounts-based-on-function), compliance requirements, or a common set of controls rather than mirroring your organization’s reporting structure.
 For more details, reference: [Design principles for your multi-account strategy](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/design-principles-for-your-multi-account-strategy.html).
-If you are getting started with setting up your AWS Organizations organization, we recommend watching [Morgan Stanley showcase their AWS Organization and SCP evolution journey and lessons learnt along the way](https://youtu.be/KFphCnN8WJo?t=1592).
+If you are getting started with setting up your AWS Organizations organization, we recommend watching [Morgan Stanley](https://youtu.be/KFphCnN8WJo?t=1592) and [Inter & Co.](https://www.youtube.com/watch?v=rP8AboiFAoQ&ab_channel=AWSEvents) showcase their AWS Organization and SCP evolution journey and lessons learnt along the way.